trevorreynen/AI-and-Computer-Vision-Class/README.md

 - Open Command Prompt and copy/paste each line one by one into your terminal shell (active directory doesn't matter for setup):
    - conda create -n Summer2022 python=3.6.6
       - NOTE: Environment name doesn't have to be Summer2022.
 Name it whatever you want.
 Just remember when you see "Summer2022" you should enter your environment name.
-   - conda activate 2022
+   - conda activate Summer2022
    - pip install --upgrade pip
    - pip install opencv-contrib-python==4.0.1.24 numpy==1.19.5 pyyaml matplotlib pillow imageio tqdm six
+   - pip install https://pypi.python.org/packages/da/06/bd3e241c4eb0a662914b3b4875fc52dd176a9db0d4a2c915ac2ad8800e9e/dlib-19.7.0-cp36-cp36m-win_amd64.whl#md5=b7330a5b2d46420343fbed5df69e6a3f
    - pip install tensorflow==1.12.0
-   - conda remove keras -force
    - pip install keras==2.2.4 --no-deps
-   - pip install https://pypi.python.org/packages/da/06/bd3e241c4eb0a662914b3b4875fc52dd176a9db0d4a2c915ac2ad8800e9e/dlib-19.7.0-cp36-cp36m-win_amd64.whl#md5=b7330a5b2d46420343fbed5df69e6a3f
       - For me, just doing "pip install dlib" did not work.
 The only way to install dlib is to run the command with the link above.
    - conda deactive